Remosy/-/README.md

+### Supervisor: Dr. Penny Kyburz
 This project allows users to use image-state in a specific game: Ice Hockey (Atari).

-This project also combined the YOLO to extract the location as the state.
+This project also combined the YOLO to extract the location as the state in a specific game: Ice Hockey (Atari).

-ALgorithms: GAIL, off-policy PPO
+Algorithms: GAIL, off-policy PPO

-#Warnning
+# Warnning
 * This project only support Mac user and Linux user
 * This project uses Python3